nicholaspretorius/cloud-nd-microservices-1/README.md

 * `kubectl scale machinedeployment/project3-tf-v3-eu-west-1a -n kube-system --replicas=0` scale down
 * `kubeone reset ./terraform/config.yaml --tfjson ./terraform/tf.json`
 * `terraform destroy`

+Make sure to check your AWS resources afterwards, chances are, not everything will be deleted and you need to be sure the resources are gone!

 If you need to convert the format of your deployments due to API version errors: